 The bias or the relative value function for an AMDP is defined as the cumulative difference over time between the immediate reward and the average reward:

 \textbf{Distributionally robust MDPs.} In distributionally robust MDPs, the transition kernel is not fixed but, instead, belongs to a designated uncertainty set denoted as $\mathcal{P}$.
 Following an action, the environment undergoes a transition to the next state based on an arbitrary transition kernel $\kp\in\cp$.
 In this paper, we mainly focus on the $(s,a)$-rectangular uncertainty set \citep{nilim2004robustness,iyengar2005robust,wiesemann2013robust}, where $\mathcal{P}=\bigotimes_{s,a} \mathcal{P}^a_s$, with $\mathcal{P}^a_s \subseteq \Delta(\mcs)$ defined independently over all state-action pairs.
-In most studies, the uncertainty set is defined through some distribution divergence: where $D$ is some distribution divergence like total variation, $\kp^a_s$ is the centroid of the uncertainty set, referred to as the nominal kernel, and $R^a_s$ is the radius of the uncertainty set, measuring the level of uncertainties.
+In most studies, the uncertainty set is defined through some distribution divergence: where $D$ is some distribution divergence like KL divergence or $\chi^2$ divergence, $\kp^a_s$ is the centroid of the uncertainty set, referred to as the nominal kernel, and $R$ is the radius of the uncertainty set for the given state and action, measuring the level of uncertainties.
 In most studies, the nominal kernel can be viewed as the simulation, and all training data are generated under it.
-In this paper, we mainly consider two widely studied models:

 Robust MDPs aim to optimize the worst-case performance over the uncertainty set.
-With the discounted reward, the robust DMDP $(\mcs,\mca,\cp,r,\gamma)$ consider the robust discounted value function of a policy $\pi$, which is the worst-case discounted value function over all possible transition kernels:
+The robust DMDP $(\mcs,\mca,\cp,r,\gamma)$ considers the robust discounted value function of a policy $\pi$, which is the worst-case discounted value function over all possible transition kernels:

-The discounted robust value functions are shown to be the unique solution to the robust discounted Bellman equation \citep{iyengar2005robust}, where $\sigma_{\cp^a_s}(V)\triangleq \min_{\kp\in\cp^a_s} \kp V$:
+The discounted robust value functions are shown to be the unique solution to the robust discounted Bellman equation \citep{iyengar2005robust}, where $\sigma_{s,a}(V)\triangleq \min_{\kp\in\cp^a_s} \kp V$:

 When the long-term performance under uncertainty is concerned, we focus on the robust AMDP $(\mcs,\mca,\cp,r)$.
 The worst-case performance is then measured by the following robust average reward: